-The club's premier singles competition, for the Len Matthews trophy, kicked off on Monday 21st June.
-Eighteen entrants were divided into groups of three with each playing two games of twelve ends The six group winners plus the three best runners-up progressed to the second round which was played a couple of days later.
-The format was the same as the first round but with the group winners and the best runner-up going forward.
-The four bowlers who contested the semi-finals the following day were Peter Barker who played Keith Boak and Steve Moore who played Mark Richards.
+The club's premier singles competition kicked off on Monday 21st June.
+Eighteen entrants were divided into groups of three with each bowlers playing two games of twelve ends.
+The six group winners plus the three best runners-up progressed to the second round which was played a couple of days later.
+The format was the same as the first round with the winners and just a single best runner-up going forward.
+The four bowlers who went forward to the following day's semi-final were Peter Barker who played Keith Boak and Steve Moore who played Mark Richards.

-The final was played on Friday afternoon.between Peter Barker and Mark Richards.
-On a hot sunny afternoon, around fifteen spectators were present to watch a real battle.
-After nineteen ends, Mark held a 13-11 advantage.
-Peter then won five consecutive ends to lead 18-13 and looked to have the match under control.
-However, Mark then won three ends to level the score.
-On the next end, Peter scored a couple and, on the next was holding the shot which would have given him the title but Mark produced a superb bowl with his last wood to keep the match alive.
-On the next end, the thirtieth played, the situation was repeated but, on this occasion, Mark could not respond and so Peter took the match 21-19 and, with it, the title for the second time.
+The final was played on the Friday afternoon between Peter Barker and Mark Richards.
+On a hot sunny afternoon, around fifteen spectators were around to watch a real battle.
+After nineteen ends, Mark held a 13-11 advantage but peter then won five consecutive ends to lead 18-13 and looked to have the game under control.
+However, Mark won the next three ends to level the score.
+Then, Peter score a couple and, on the next end, was holding the shot which would have given him the title but Mark produced a superb last bowl to keep the match alive.
+Finally, on the thirtieth end, Mark could not repeat the trick and so peter won 21-19 and so took the title for the second time.

 Below are the three groups that contested the second round:

 And, here are the semi-finalists:

 Club captain John London with the two finalists after the match